aaperal/bike-safety/README.md

 * hourly_visits_by_station_daily_sf.csv - Unzip the compressed file to get a CSV file with number of visits recorded for every SF station, at hourly points every day.
 This CSV can be directly loaded into a pandas dataframe.
 This was the main output of the python data wrangling notebook.
 * station_first_dates.json - Keys are station names and values are the first date on which there was recorded activity at that station.
 We can use this value as an indication of new stations being opened over time.

-Reminder for M - add SF stops from intercity trips
+Reminder for M
+* Add SF stops from intercity trips
+* Create lon-lat dictionary for all SF stations